M7799g/M7799g/Code-Review-Guidelines.md

 ### Special Situations And How To Deal With Them

-As a reviewer, you may find yourself in one of the sitations below.
+As a reviewer, you may find yourself in one of the situations below.
 Here's how to deal with those:

 * The author doesn't follow up: ping them after a while (i.e. after a few days).
 If there